 Everyone knows of WD-40, mainly because it’s great for squeaks and bikes, and commonly known applications, but there are many, many more.
 There’s 1001 uses that it gets used for other than the lubricating spray that it started out as.
 I personally have used it mainly for tools and keeping my bike and equipment running smoothly, but there are all kinds of uses and they keep coming.
 The latest use I have found was removing Flex Seal from a metal gear.

-I wanted to damping the metal on metal gear sound, and thought that Flex Seal could do the trick and it worked for the most part.
+I wanted to damp the metal on metal gear sound and thought that Flex Seal could do the trick, it worked for the most part.
 I applied it a bit liberally and needed to take it back off.
 When using Flex Seal products, applying is easy, removal of it, not so much.
 I researched ways to take it off and there are some serious chemicals that people were suggesting, so I tried rag and various things around the house to no avail.
 The extra rubber on the gear was creating friction and thought maybe I could just lubricate the rubber and see if that would smooth things along.
 As it ran, I noticed there was some black substance on the wood and quickly realized that the rubber was coming off.
 I pulled off the gear and applied a fair amount where I wanted to remove and sure enough, with a dry cloth, I was able to wipe it clean.
 I let it sit for just a couple minutes and it came right off, I was surprised and very happy.

 After that, I knew I needed to do a quick quip about it because Flex Seal is some hardy rubber.
 I have read a couple times where it ruined the project because it got out of hand.
 There was a guy who thought he ruined a $1500 raft because when he folded up the raft for the season, the Flex Seal got all over it and he couldn't get it off.
 I have looked for that forum again so I can post what I found, because I know WD-40 would take it right off with ease.